 Using e-journals and e-books on phones and tablets

 Access to the mobile version of an e-journal or its app is usually controlled by the Library’s subscription.
-If you are using an iOS or Android mobile device, set up the VPN to enable seamless access to e-resources.
 Almost all journals will allow you to download PDFs to your device.

 All e-book platforms have been tested on the iPad and iPhone.